Tissue (biology): History

-Xavier Bichat introduced word tissue into the study of anatomy by 1801.
+Xavier Bichat introduced the word tissue into the study of anatomy by 1801.
 He was "the first to propose that tissue is a central element in human anatomy, and he considered organs as collections of often disparate tissues, rather than as entities in themselves".
 Although he worked without a microscope, Bichat distinguished 21 types of elementary tissues from which the organs of the human body are composed, a number later reduced by other authors.